PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-12 05:42:37
+Last updated: 2024-04-12 05:43:11
-Random Quote: Freddie: "Are you mad?"
+Random Quote: That changes everything, how do you know who to trust? - Meemaw
-Ada: "Yeah.
-Mad as hell with all of them." - Ada Thorne